What is myrcene?

 As studies continue to investigate these dynamics, myrcene remains a key area of focus for its contribution to the distinctive qualities found in botanical and plant-based formulations.

-Ongoing research into myrcene’s role across different applications is providing fresh insights, helping to expand its relevance in natural product innovation and development.
+Ongoing research into myrcene’s role across different applications is providing fresh insight, helping to expand its relevance in natural product innovation and development.

 The chemical structure of myrcene consists mainly of two methyl groups attached to the carbon chain near the end closest to the tail.
-This gives it its distinctive odor profile that can be described as musky or herbal with undertones ranging from fruity to minty depending on the concentration.
+This gives it its distinctive odour profile, which can be described as musky or herbal, with undertones ranging from fruity to minty depending on the concentration.

 Myrcene is widely present in many plants, contributing to their distinct aromas.
 Some notable sources include: